PRIDE-Archive/jmzTab/README.md

  -convert inFile=<inFile format=<format>   Converts the given format file (PRIDE or mzIdentML) to an mztab file.
  -h,--help                   print help message -message code=<code>             print Error/Warn detail message based on code number.
- -outFile <arg>              Record error/warn messages into outfile.
-If not set, print message on the screen.
+ -outFile <arg>              Dump output data to the given file.
+If not set, output data will be dumped on stdout.
 ```

 More information about the tools can be found in the [Wiki](https://github.com/PRIDE-Utilities/jmzTab/wiki/jmzTab-Utilities)